Gravitational instantons with quadratic volume growth: Classification of ALG gravitational instantons

 \subsection{Classification of ALG$^*$ gravitational instantons}

 In this subsection, we complete the proof of Theorem~\ref{t:ALGstar}.
-Recall that we have proved in Proposition \ref{p:fircom} that the holomorphic function $z$ provides an elliptic fibration with associated holomorphic section $\sigma_1$ over $\{R^2<|z|<\infty\}$, which provides a compactification.
-Choose an arbitrary K\"ahler form $\omega_{S}$ on the compactification such that the area of each fiber is the same as $\omega_{\ALG^*}$, called $\epsilon$. \begin{proposition} There exist a holomorphic section $\sigma_2$ and a smooth real-valued function $\varphi_1$, both defined over $\{\infty>|z|>R^2\} \subset X$, such that
+Recall that we have proved in Proposition \ref{p:fircom} that the holomorphic function $z$ provides an elliptic fibration with associated holomorphic section $\sigma_1$ over $\{R^2<|z|<\infty\}$ which provides a compactification.
+Choose an arbitrary K\"ahler form $\omega_{S}$ on the compactification such that the area of each fiber is the same as $\omega_{\ALG^*}$.
+Denote this area by $\epsilon$. \begin{proposition} There exist a holomorphic section $\sigma_2$ and a smooth real-valued function $\varphi_1$, both defined over $\{\infty>|z|>R^2\} \subset X$, such that

-on $\{\infty>|z|>R^2\}$, where $\omega_{\SF, \epsilon}[\sigma_2]$ is Greene-Shapere-Vafa-Yau's semi-flat metric \cite{GSVY} with $\sigma_2$ as the zero section, $\Omega$ as the holomorphic 2-form, and area of each fiber given by $\epsilon$. \end{proposition} \begin{proof} This is proved in Claim~1 on Page~384 of \cite{Hein}, which is based on \cite[Lemma~4.3]{GW}. \end{proof} Similarly, there exist a holomorphic section $\sigma_3$ and a smooth function $\varphi_2$, both defined over $\{\infty>|z|>R^2\}$, such that
+on $\{\infty>|z|>R^2\}$, where $\omega_{\SF, \epsilon}[\sigma_2]$ is Greene-Shapere-Vafa-Yau's semi-flat metric \cite{GSVY} with $\sigma_2$ as the zero section, $\Omega$ as the holomorphic 2-form, and area of each fiber given by $\epsilon$. \end{proposition} \begin{proof} This is proved in Claim~1 on page 382 of \cite{Hein}, which is based on \cite[Lemma~4.3]{GW}. \end{proof} Similarly, there exists a holomorphic section $\sigma_3$ and a smooth function $\varphi_2$, both defined over $\{\infty>|z|>R^2\}$, such that

 on $\{\infty>|z|>R^2\}$.
 Let $T$ be the translation by adding $\sigma_2-\sigma_3$ on each fiber, which satisfies $T^*\Omega = \Omega$ because $\sigma_2$ and $\sigma_3$ are both holomorphic.
 Then

 If we use the local holomorphic section $\sigma_1-\sigma_2+\sigma_3$ to compactify $X$ into a rational elliptic surface $S'$, then